 - 1. Upper O-ring - 8.
-Load reading must be as per the track deflection in the Technical Specifications. - If load reading is not in accordance with the specification, adjust track tension.
+Load reading must be as per the track deflection in the Technical Specifications. - 9.
+If load reading is not in accordance with the specification, adjust track tension.
 Refer to Track Tension Adjustment.

-Adjusting the Track Tension - EasyRide-F Suspension
+Adjusting the Track Tension

-- 1. Remove the tether cord cap from engine cut-off switch. - 2.
+- 1. Remove tether cord cap from engine cut-off switch. - 2.
 Lift rear of vehicle and support it off the ground.